 Machine perfusion – Robert Minnee, Rotterdam, The Netherlands

 3 May 2021 – 16 May 2021: Recipient management unit (2 weeks)

 HBV (Hepatitis B virus), HCV (Hepatitis C virus) and HIV (human immunodeficiency virus) in transplant recipients: not only a liver problem – Quirino Lai, Rome, Italy

 Infection recurrence after transplantation – Jacopo Romagnoli, Rome, Italy

-Malignancies recurrence and de novo – Quirino Lai and Luca Toti, Rome, Italy
+Malignancies recurrence and de novo – Quirino Lai, Rome, Italy

 HCC (Hepatocellular carcinoma) management in liver transplantation – Quirino Lai, Rome, Italy